Anatomy 1 - Human Anatomy with Lab (4 units)

 RES TH 70, Respiratory Pathophysiology (4)

-All RT coursework from this point on in the program is on the ELAC campus, except for RT 29 which is also offered at SMC.
+All Respiratory Therapy coursework from this point on in the program is on the ELAC campus.
 These courses are transferred back to SMC upon program completion and applied toward the SMC Associate Degree requirements.

 Summer Session 3: (4 units)